 HELPING YOUR NEIGHBORS

-- Use your Neighborhood Emergency Preparedness plan to communicate with neighbors and conduct assessments of injuries and damage.
+- Use your Neighborhood Communications plan to communicate with neighbors and conduct assessments of injuries and damage.

 - Try to determine the structural status of their home and smell for smoke and gas from the outside.